-In a previous post, we discussed the concept of fairness as an organizing principle in human societies.
-We examined the subject through the lens of economics—the pivotal role fairness and altruism play in an orderly functioning economy.
+In a previous post on The Doctor Weighs In, I discussed the concept of fairness as an organizing principle in human societies.
+It was examined through the lens of economic: what is the pivotal role fairness and altruism play in an orderly functioning economy.

 This begs the question of individual advantage—or put more crudely “what’s in it for me?”—rather than society at large?

 Fairness and altruism have been demonstrated in many lower species, all the way to social insects.
 So it would be interesting to compare our individual behavior to that of non-human primates under similar experimental conditions.

 Here is the famous Masserman experiment with monkeys: